Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 ["We Give him to the sky."]

 Right.
 Yes.
 Disassembling the body.
-It was a necessary part of any sky burial, so that the body could re-enter the food chain quickly and cleanly rather than decomposing…but in all the beautiful sadness, Julian had forgotten.
-He hadn’t been mentally prepared to see a man he’d liked and respected being literally…
+It was a necessary part of any sky burial, so that the body could re-enter the food chain quickly and cleanly rather than decomposing... but in all the beautiful sadness, Julian had forgotten.
+He hadn’t been mentally prepared to see a man he’d liked and respected being literally...

 ...Well, butchered.
 Lovingly.
 By his own son.